The Joint Weighted Average (JWA) Operator: Discussion

 \section{Discussion}

-We have presented a theoretical framework built on the distinction between the quality of sources and the quality of the evidence they produce.
+We have introduced a conceptual framework that recognizes the LWA and the OWA as operationalizations of two independent strategies for aggregating data.
+We consider these strategies to be represented by their respective weights, and build a mathematical framework that appropriately treats the weights of each strategy as parts of a whole in order to blend the strategies.
+This leads to the use of compositional geometry to blend weights that represent the quality of sources and the quality of the evidence they produce.
 We have shown that prior work on information aggregation does not jointly account for both the quality of source and the quality of evidence.
 Through the examples in Table \ref{tab:example} and Figure \ref{fig:EXP1}, we highlight the importance of simultaneously considering both the quality of sources and the quality of information arising from said sources, showing how these can be independently defined and leveraged to improve information aggregation and the handling of inter-source uncertainty.
 We introduce the Joint Weighted Average (JWA) as the first aggregator capable of jointly and systematically focusing on these two features that define the quality of evidence.

-The JWA jointly focuses on source-and-evidence specific worth by directly combining the linear and ordered weights using compositional geometry \citep{Aitchison1982,smithson2022compositional, PekaslanCompositional2021}.
+The JWA jointly focuses on source-and-evidence specific worth by directly combining the linear and ordered weights using compositional geometry \cite{Aitchison1982,smithson2022compositional,PekaslanCompositional2021}.
 This approach allows researchers more transparency and a strong mathematical framework to understand the JWA's properties and to augment the JWA for specific applications.
 Viewing the weights from LWA and OWA as compositions also naturally leads to better control and understanding of the combined weights allowing more flexibility than previously proposed approaches.